Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Experimental Results

-Figure \ref{Fig:T-I DubaiCCD} shows a $T\rightarrow I$ retrieval example where the query text is: \textit{"One big road appeared in the desert."} and the bitemporal images retrieved by the proposed cross-modal text-ITSR method using the GFF: Concatenation [Fig. \ref{Fig:T-I DubaiCCD} b)], GFF: Subtraction [see Fig. \ref{Fig:T-I DubaiCCD} c)] and TFF [see Fig. \ref{Fig:T-I DubaiCCD} d)] strategies to model the semantic content of the bitemporal images.
-One can notice that almost all the retrieved bitemporal images correctly depict changes involving the appearance of a road in the desert.
-By analyzing the figure further, the retrieved images obtained when using the TFF strategy in the proposed method exhibit a stronger alignment with the query text compared to those retrieved when using the GFF strategies.
-Specifically, the four retrieved bitemporal images by the proposed method when utilizing the TFF strategy depict exactly the appearance of a road in a desert.
-On the other hand, when utilizing the GFF strategies some inaccuracies are observed in the retrieved images by the proposed method.
-For instance, the $3^{rd}$ and $5^{th}$ retrieved images by the proposed method when utilizing the GFF strategies do not align with the query text sentence.
+Fig. \ref{Fig:T-I LEVIRCC_big} shows a $T\rightarrow I$ retrieval example where the query text is: \textit{"A row of houses are built along the road."} and the bitemporal images retrieved by the EF baseline method and the proposed cross-modal text-ITSR method using the GFF: Concatenation [Fig. \ref{Fig:T-I LEVIRCC_big} c)], GFF: Subtraction [see Fig. \ref{Fig:T-I LEVIRCC_big} d)] and TFF [see Fig. \ref{Fig:T-I LEVIRCC_big} e)] strategies to model the semantic content of the bitemporal images.
+First, one can notice that most of the retrieved bitemporal images by our method depict changes involving the construction of rows of houses on the sides of the road.
+In contrast, those retrieved by the EF baseline method are less semantically aligned with the query text.
+Upon a closer examination, the retrieved bitemporal images when using the TFF strategy in the proposed method exhibit the strongest alignment with the query text.
+Specifically, with the TFF strategy [Fig. \ref{Fig:T-I LEVIRCC_big}(e)], all the retrieved bitemporal images represent changes involving the construction of a row of houses along the road.
+While with the GFF strategies the proposed method retrieves images depicting general construction activities along a road, they mostly fail to retrieve images that strictly match the "a single row of houses" criterion.
+For instance, with the GFF: Subtraction, only the $2^{nd}$ and $4^{rth}$ bitemporal images matches the query text precisely, while the $5^{th}$ retrieved bitemporal image shows no change at all.
+With the GFF: Concatenation strategy, the proposed method performs slightly better than with GFF: Subtraction.
+However, the $2^{nd}$ and $3^{rd}$ retrieved images deviate from the query text, depicting, respectively, the addition of a building within an existing residential area and the construction of two rows of houses along a road.

-Figure \ref{Fig:I-T DubaiCCD} shows an $I\rightarrow T$ retrieval example, where one of the reference descriptions of the query bitemporal images [Fig. \ref{Fig:I-T DubaiCCD} a) ] is \textit{"A palm shaped island constructed on a bed of dredged sand and rock appears in the sea."} and the text sentences retrieved by the proposed cross-modal text-ITSR method using the GFF: Concatenation [Fig. \ref{Fig:I-T DubaiCCD} b)], GFF: Subtraction [see Fig. \ref{Fig:I-T DubaiCCD} c)] and TFF [see Fig. \ref{Fig:I-T DubaiCCD} d)] strategies.
-Notably, all retrieved descriptions semantically capture the change between the two image acquisitions that is "the formation of an island in the sea".
-Furthermore, some of the retrieved descriptions include important attributes such as the shape and the size of the created island.